 Breakfast and check-in

 Micah Goodman is one of Israel’s leading public intellectuals.
 A trenchant scholar and social critic, he has been instrumental in bringing the classics of Jewish thought into the Israeli public sphere.
-His most recent book, Catch-67: The Left, the Right, and the Legacy of the Six-Day War, was a controversial bestseller in Israel and has recently been published by Yale University Press.
+His most recent book, not yet available in English, is Chazara b’li teshuvah, an account of the return to tradition in Israeli secular culture and the secular-religious divide in present-day Israel.

 Wine and hors d’oeuvres reception